AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/asuswrt-merlin.md

 curl -fsSL https://raw.githubusercontent.com/AdguardTeam/AdGuardVPNCLI/master/scripts/release/install.sh | sh -s -- -v
 ```

-When asked `Would you like to link the binary to /usr/local/bin?` reply `y`.
+When asked “Would you like to link the binary to /usr/local/bin?“, reply `y`.
 If failed to link the binary, run this line:

 ```bash
 ln -s /opt/adguardvpn_cli/adguardvpn-cli /opt/bin